bbauska/UofM-Intro-CSS3/README.md

 Questions and discussion of course material should take place within the course itself.
 Please do not contact instructors or teaching assistants off the platform, as responding to individual questions is virtually impossible.
-We encourage you to direct your questions to \[forum\], where your question might be answered by a fellow learner or one of our course team members.
+We encourage you to direct your questions to &lbrack;forum&rbrack;, where your question might be answered by a fellow learner or one of our course team members.
 For technical help please contact the [Coursera Learner Help Center](https://learner.coursera.help/hc/en-us)/ [edX Help